Torch Festival

-The Torch Festival or Fire Festival (火把节; Nuosu language: ꄔꊒ; YYPY Dut Zie; Bai: Huix‧zuit‧jiarx), also known as the Xinghui Festival (星回节 (return of the stars)) is one of the main holidays of the Yi people of southwest China, and is also celebrated by other ethnic groups of the region (including the Bai, the Hani, the Lahu, the Naxi, and the Pumi).
+The Torch Festival or Fire Festival (火把节; Nuosu language: ꄔꊒ; YYPY Dut Zie; Bai: Huix‧zuit‧jiarx), also known as the Xinghui Festival (星回节 (return of the stars)) is one of the main holidays of the Yi people of southwest China and is celebrated by other ethnic groups of the region (including the Bai, the Hani, the Lahu, the Naxi, and the Pumi) as well.
 It is celebrated on the 24th or 25th day of the sixth month of the Yi calendar, corresponding to August in the Gregorian calendar.
 It commemorates the legendary wrestler Atilabia, who drove away a plague of locusts using torches made from pine trees.
-Since 1993, the government of the Liangshan Yi Autonomous Prefecture in Sichuan has sponsored a modernised celebration of the festival, featuring wrestling, horse racing, dance shows, and a beauty contest.
+Since 1993, the government of the Liangshan Yi Autonomous Prefecture in Sichuan has sponsored a modernised celebration of the festival featuring wrestling, horse racing, dance shows, and a beauty contest.

 Origin

 The original Torch Festival, according to some scholars, was based on a calendar used by Bai and Yi people in ancient times.
 The calendar included 10 months, 36 days in a month, and two Star Returning Festivals in winter and summer respectively.
 The two Star Returning Festivals were both considered the New Year, and the one in summer was called the Torch Festival as people often lighted a torch on that day.
 There are also many other legends about the origin of the Torch Festival, yet all of them have the purpose of offering sacrifice to deities and dispelling ghosts, as a wish for a harvest.